joshnies/decentvcs-docs/docs/intro.md

-Decentralizing your project's storage, utilizing a smart patch-based revision system, and numerous other upgrades to the traditional large-file version control workflows of the past enable you and your team to work faster and smarter, all while saving a ridiculous amount of money.
+Decentralizing your project's storage, utilizing a smart patch-based revision system, and numerous other upgrades to the traditional large-file version control workflows of the past enable you and your team to work faster and smarter, all while saving a ridiculous amount of both time and money.